• Home

 4. While pressing down the Alt key, type 8242 on the number pad in quick succession.

-5. Check that the feet symbol (or prime symbol) was inserted into your document.
+5. Check that the prime symbol (′) was inserted into your document.

 Keyboard shortcut for feet symbol (prime symbol)